Caroline Archer: Early life

 Caroline Archer was born at the Aboriginal reserve in Cherbourg, Queensland, the daughter of Norman Brown and her Aboriginal mother Lillian Masso, later Fogarty.
-Caroline's mother was sent to gaol and then was sent with Caroline's family from the Charters Towers region to Cherbourg when she refused to allow its members to be separated and the boys assigned to cattle-stations.
+Caroline's mother was sent to jail and then was sent with Caroline's family from the Charters Towers region to Cherbourg when she refused to allow its members to be separated and the boys assigned to cattle-stations.

 As a child she suffered from malnutrition and her health remained poor as she incurred a childhood accident leaving her with a limp.
 Archer was raised under the supervision of the Queensland Department of Native Affairs which segregated people of Aboriginal descent on reserves.
 The Queensland Department of Native Affairs was established in 1939 under the Aboriginals Preservation and Protection Act 1939 and was "responsible for the welfare of Queensland's Aboriginal population who were deemed to be State Wards" (Butterworth, 2014).

 Archer was educated at the reserve school to fourth grade, a level considered sufficient for an Aboriginal girl.
-Archer's school followed the special syllabus for Queensland Aboriginal schools, with the emphasis on manual training and a content equivalent to fourth grade in the State's primary schools.
+Archer's school followed the special syllabus for Queensland Aboriginal schools, with emphasis on manual training and content equivalent to fourth grade in the State's primary schools.
 "In the years prior to the 1967 referendum, many Australians had realised that on the whole there were very poor levels of education existing for Aboriginal and Torres Strait Islander people".
-At fourteen, Archer was employed into domestic service by the Kay family at Whetstone station near Inglewood, Queensland, where she was paid the equivalent of a white worker's wage not the less amount prescribed for Aboriginal servants as well as encourage to continue her education.
+At fourteen, Archer was employed in domestic service by the Kay family at Whetstone station near Inglewood, Queensland, where she was paid the equivalent of a white worker's wage not the less amount prescribed for Aboriginal servants as well as encouraged to continue her education.

 Career

-After working as a domestic servant by the Kay family, Archer moved to Brisbane and worked in a private home.
-She then worked at the Canberra Hotel from 1935 to 1949 where she learnt to operate the telephone switchboard.
+After working as a domestic servant for the Kay family, Archer moved to Brisbane and worked in a private home.
+She then worked at the Canberra Hotel from 1935 to 1949 where she learned to operate the telephone switchboard.
 In 1950, she was employed as a PMG switchboard operator.
 In Brisbane, Archer was the city's first Aboriginal person to operate a trunkline switchboard as a public servant.
-By the force of her own efforts she was able to gain full citizen's rights by obtaining exemption from the Acts regulating Aborigines; official approval was based on an examination of the applicant's conduct and standard of living.
+By the force of her own efforts, she was able to gain full citizen's rights by obtaining an exemption from the Acts regulating Aborigines; official approval was based on an examination of the applicant's conduct and standard of living.

 Archer developed a particular interest in teaching both white Australians and younger Aboriginal people an appreciation for Aboriginal culture.
-Archer later opened and ran a gift shop in Surfers Paradise, Queensland, called Jedda, named after the protagonist of the 1955 film Jedda by Charles Chauvel, where she sold indigenous artefacts, crafts and arts obtained directly from indigenous sources.
+Archer later opened and ran a gift shop in Surfers Paradise, Queensland, called Jedda, named after the protagonist of the 1955 film Jedda by Charles Chauvel, where she sold indigenous artefacts, crafts, and arts obtained directly from indigenous sources.
 Archer opened and ran this shop in order to provide an incentive for the practice of crafts and a training ground in business skills for young Aborigines as Archer believed in the need to patent Aboriginal arts, crafts, and designs to avoid commercial imitations.